Thailand Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-To enter Thailand, a passport valid for six months beyond the date of entry is required by all nationals referred to in the chart above.
+A passport valid for six months beyond the date of entry is required by all nationals referred to in the chart above.
 When applying for a visa on arrival, passports must be valid for more than 60 days.

 Visas for Thailand are not required by all nationals referred to in the chart above for touristic stays of up to 30 days if entering via an international airport.
-If entering by land, you will usually be granted a stay of 15 days (apart from nationals of Canada, France, Germany, Italy, the UK and the USA, who will be granted a 30-day stay).
+Those entering Thailand for tourism purposes through a land border checkpoint from neighbouring countries may stay for up to 15 days without a visa.
+Please check with the authority if you are entering via a sea port.

-2. Nationals of Croatia, who must apply for a visa in advance from the embassy or apply for an e-visa (thaievisa.go.th/).
+2. Nationals of Croatia must apply for a visa in advance from the embassy or apply for an e-visa (thaievisa.go.th/).

 Types and Cost

 Visitors to Thailand who wish to conduct business, work or study in the country can apply for a non-immigrant visa.
-The single-entry and multi-entry visas allow holders a stay for up to 90 days.
+The single-entry and multi-entry visas allow holders a stay for up to 90 days and one year respectively.
 In addition, to be able to work, visitors must hold a work permit issued by the Ministry of Labour.